Tierra (band): Background

 Tierra has the distinction of being the first Latino band to have four songs on the national chart, with two of them in the Top 100 at the same time.

 In 1972, Rudy and Steve Salas formed Tierra and their self-titled debut album was recorded.
 By the mid-1970s the band consisted of the Salas brothers, Rudy Villa on reeds, Kenny Román on drums and Latin-percussion, Conrad Lozano on bass, Aaron Ballesteros on drums and vocals, Alfred Rubalcava on bass and Leon Bisquera on keyboards.
 Around that time they recorded the album Stranded for the Salsoul records label.

-In 1980, they had a platinum hit with their version of "Together" which was a remake of the 1967 song by The Intruders.
-The song which was written by Gamble & Huff, reached No. 18 on the Billboard Hot 100, No. 30 on the Adult Contemporary chart, and No. 9 on the US Billboard R&B chart.
-A few months later they had another chart hit with "Memories".
-Later in the year they charted again with "La La Means I Love You".
+In 1980, they had a platinum hit with "Together", a remake of the 1967 song by The Intruders.
+The song, written by Gamble & Huff, reached No. 18 on the Billboard Hot 100,Resched No.9 on Billboard’s R&B chart, No. 23 on the US Cash Box Top 100 and No. 30 on the US Adult Contemporary chart.
+In 1981, they charted with "Memories" and "La-La Means I Love You", both entered the Billboard Top 100.